marilsoncampos/ucsc_scala_class/README.md

 ## UCSC - Apache Spark with Scala - Introduction

-This the repository contains Marilson Campos Apache Spark with Scala course at UCSC.
+This the repository contains Marilson Campos __Apache Spark with Scala__ course at UC Santa Cruz.

 We are going to create folders for specific tasks and also sub-projects.